 UCLA Vatche & Tamar Manoukian Division of Digestive Diseases

-Once again, UCLA GI & GI surgery has been recognized as being among the best in the nation, ranking #4 by U.S. News & World Report in its annual Best Hospitals survey.
-This also makes us the top-ranked GI & GI surgery hospital for a public university in the country.
+We’re proud to share that UCLA GI & GI Surgery has once again been ranked among the top programs in the country—earning the #8 spot nationally in the 2025-2026 U.S. News & World Report Best Hospitals survey.
+This distinction also makes us the highest-ranked public university hospital for GI and GI surgery in the United States.

 Established in 1953, the Vatche & Tamar Manoukian Division of Digestive Diseases has been a world leader in the diagnosis, treatment, and research aimed at combating debilitating and deadly disorders affecting the gastrointestinal tract.
 Its outstanding clinical, research, and training programs engage in creative and innovative approaches to today's gastrointestinal (GI) disorders.
 Rooted in quality patient care with an academic mindset, our philosophy is strengthened by the technological advances and unsurpassed resources available to us as part of the broader UCLA Health System, including the David Geffen School of Medicine at UCLA, Ronald Reagan UCLA Medical Center and UCLA Santa Monica Medical Center.